FAQ

 What if some guests don't have a smartphone?

 Guests without a smartphone won't be able to scan the QR code or upload on the day — that's the honest answer, and it's true of any digital wedding tool.
-But your page is at your-names.wedding-memory.com and works in any computer browser — including tablets.
-Hand a tablet to your grandmother with the page already open, and she can see every photo, watch every video, and leave a guestbook message without touching a single setting.
+But your album is at your-names.wedding-memory.com and works in any computer browser — including tablets.
+Hand a tablet to your grandmother with the album already open, and she can see every photo, watch every video, and leave a guestbook message without touching a single setting.
 Older guests who struggle with apps, zip files, and shared drives often have no trouble with a simple web page.
 What you gain: everyone who does have a phone — and that's most guests at any wedding — becomes a contributor to your collection.
 And the people who don't have a phone can still see everything.

 Is everything in one place — professional films and guest photos?

 Yes — that's the whole point.
-When your videographer or photographer uploads to your page, their work sits in the same gallery as everything your guests took.
+When your videographer or photographer uploads to your album, their work sits in the same gallery as everything your guests took.
 Organized by chapter: Ceremony, Reception, First Dance, whatever you create.
 Your guests don't need to know your photographer, and your photographer doesn't need to coordinate with your guests.
 Everything ends up at your personal web address, in one place, for anyone you've shared it with to visit whenever they want.

 My photographer already delivers a gallery — why would I need this?